-4.3 Interaction with the CASE Accreditors
+4.3 Interaction with the Education Providers

 Following acceptance of a course for accreditation/re-accreditation CASE will appoint a Lead Accreditor, a Co-accreditor and a Shadow Accreditor.
-The Lead Accreditor will contact you to introduce themselves and outline a way to proceed in terms of communication.
-In particular, you will need to reach an agreement regarding the date for the formal synchronised event.
+The Lead Accreditor will contact the Programme/Course Lead and liaise with them to agree a way to proceed.
+In particular, they will indicate whether a formal meeting/event is required and what form it should take.

-The example timetable shown below can be used by accreditors and adapted to their own needs for face-to-face 1-day CASE-only accreditation events.
+If a face-to-face 1-day CASE-only accreditation event is required, the example timetable shown below can be used by accreditors and adapted to their own needs.
 This example includes all activities that should be covered, including private time for CASE Accreditors.
 The start time can be adjusted to suit the accreditors travel arrangements.
-Once agreed, the Lead Accreditor will share the timetable with you so that the event can be arranged.
+Once agreed, the Lead Accreditor will share the timetable with the Programme/Course Lead so that the event can be arranged.